SINTEF/dlite/README.md

 Before running make, you may wish to configure some options with `ccmake ..`

+For example, you might need to change (using e.g. cmake-gui) CMAKE_INSTALL_PREFIX to a location accessible for writing.
+Default option to /usr/local/ is not accessible in some cases, you can then create a /local folder under dlite.

 To run the tests, do

     make test        # same as running `ctest`